Local Area Information

-Local Produce There is a traditional family butcher (Carrs) specialising in local cornish meat and cheese.
+Local Produce There is a traditional family butcher (Carrs) specialising in local Cornish meat and cheese.
 They make their own sausages, burgers and pies and have a close relationships with all our local farmers so can tell you the story behind all the food they sell so pop in for a chat.

 While in St Agnes, why not come and pay a visit to The Veg shop for fresh organic vegetables and fruit, together with some fantastic picnic items including drinks, Quiches, ready to eat local smoked mackerel, locally prepared Olives, Various Cornish Cheese’s, Prima Bakery bread and more.

 St Agnes village Bakery is also worth a visit for local produce, specialising in pasties, giant sausage rolls and a variety of breads, cakes, takeaway foods and coffee.
-They have inside and outside seating for you to sit, relax and enjoy.They are rated 5* on trip advisor and are vegetarian and vegan friendly with gluten free options.
+They are rated 5* on trip advisor and are vegetarian and vegan friendly with gluten free options.

 Walking The area around St Agnes is blessed with many wonderful walks.
 Watch the sun go down from St Agnes Beacon, or just marvel at the fabulous views along the coastal walks.
 Maps are provided at Treth so you can plan more walks in the area.
 The App iWalk cornwall is free to download and offers great options too.

 Nearby Visiting gorgeous Chapel Porth - less than 10 mins by car or a lovely 50 min walk - is a must and you can't leave without savouring one the famous 'hedgehog' ice-creams from the café.
-About 15mins' drive is Portreath with its breathtaking sands and a very good beach restaurant - the Blue-Bar.
+About 15mins' drive is Portreath with its breath-taking sands and a very good beach restaurant - the Blue-Bar.